 Article 15 of the Alberta Union of Provincial Employees' Constitution governs the formation and actions of AUPE's committees.
 The Executive Committee appoints members to all standing committees for a two-year term beginning after Convention in an election year.
-Members must submit their names to the Executive Committee for consideration.
+Members must fill out the Standing Committee application form for consideration.
 The Executive Committee then appoints members to committees based on knowledge and merit of the individual, and with consideration to fair representation of geography and local representation.
 Any applicants not initially appointed to committees will have their applications kept on file to fill any Standing Committee vacancies before the application process begins again.